This is what happens when two friends from high school never shut up: they create a podcast about art.

 John Franklin and JJ Baker go way back, both socially and creatively.
 A friendship started early in high school and continued at the U of Cincinnati, where the gentleman joined forced to create PCR, the online music and comedy, variety show, notorious among the local community.
 The PCR had to end, like all good things do, but the friendship did not.
 It only made sense, that in these days of weekly episodes and 280 characters, for John and JJ get together and add their voices to the social hubbub.
 Thus, Standing on the Shoulders of Giants was born.

-This podcast has a simple goal: to make art more accessible to the masses.
+This podcast has a simple goal: to make art more accessible to everyone.
 We aim to dispel the myths that surround the creative process and to share stories of creative giants (giants whose artistic footsteps still resound today), all while providing entertainment, opinion, and a 45 minute long respite from monotony.

 Standing on the Shoulders of Giants is a collaborative endeavor, and we need you to get involved.
 Of course, listen to our episodes (which you can find HERE, as well as on Itunes, Spotify, and RSS feed).
 We also love to here from our listeners.
 What do you think of our shows?
 What facts did we screw up that you need to fix?
 What stories and artists do you want to hear about?
 Please email us at firstname.lastname@example.org with all of your comments, questions, and concerns.